 Bigger and better, sure.
 But what about biggest and betterest?
 You know?
 I’m talking enveloping whole city blocks in your constant expansion!
 You’re growing baby and there’s no stopping you!
 But how does that make you feel?

 In this installment of Women On The Edge you’ll see work from Beca Acosta (December 6th), Diana Budds (December 13th) and Hope Mora (December 20th) that focuses on the feelings behind a constant forward momentum.

-*As part of each digital exhibition, we’re collaborating with Dana Kaplan Angle on a physical space element — aka a clothing swap fundraiser and viewing party, where we come together in community, swap clothes, and raise money for grassroots orgs led by black and brown people.
-Because of the holiday we’ll be hosting the next swap in mid-January.
-Stay tuned for deets.
+*As part of each zine, we’re collaborating with Dana Kaplan Angle on a physical space element — aka a clothing swap fundraiser and viewing party, where we come together in community, swap clothes, and raise money for grassroots orgs led by black and brown people.
+Because of the holiday we’ll be hosting the next swap in February.
+See you then!

 Hope Mora, Imagined Futures, 2019